goldsborough/lnk/docs/source/index.rst

 .. note::

-	This is true for all commands of *lnk*: typing the command alone does not execute anything, but is interpreted as a call for help and is thus equivalent to passing the *--help* flag.
+	This is true for all commands of *lnk*: typing the command alone does not execute anything, but is interpreted as a call for help and is equivalent to passing the *--help* flag.

 .. code-block:: bash